PIM1020 - Introduction: what is a UK property business?

-For simplicity the rental activity is called a ‘rental business’ in this manual.
-But the rental business can include other types of income as well as rents.
+For simplicity a property business is called a ‘rental business’ in this manual, though it can include other types of income as well as rents.

-- More information about the expenditure that can be deducted from receipts to arrive at taxable rental business profit is given at PIM2000 onwards.
+More information about the expenditure that can be deducted from receipts to arrive at taxable rental business profit is given at PIM1900 onwards.